 These are ready to eat when you receive them.
 They will keep for a few days at room temperature or you can refrigerate them in a plastic bag for up to a week or two.

-Like a kumquat, these are best eaten whole, for a sweet-tart balance.
-Rubbing the fruit between your palms will also bring out the oils in the fruit's skin which offsets the tartness of the flesh.
+Like a kumquat, these are best eaten whole, for a sweet-tart taste.
+If you rub the fruit between your palms, it will bring out the oils in the fruit's skin which offsets the tartness of the flesh.
 Enjoy limequats as-is, or use in a variety of sweet and savory preparations anywhere you want a sweet-tart flavor.